sharma8437/30Days-JS-projects-Challenge/README.md

 simple yet interactive Popup Box using JavaScript. 🚀

+### Day 10: Mini Calendar

+Today, I created a Mini Calendar using HTML, CSS, and JavaScript! 📆🚀 This project displays the current date, day, month, and year, styled beautifully to create a modern and interactive design.

 ---

 Stay tuned for daily updates as I progress through this challenge!
 Feel free to connect with me on LinkedIn to see detailed posts about each project.